plovanpete/dealscoverCS3980project/README.md

 ![ApplicationScreenshot](https://github.com/plovanpete/dealscoverCS3980project/assets/145849883/f691d7eb-98e3-46fd-b674-473536716a04)

 A work in progress application where you find deals/coupons near you and post them!
-(As of now, you can type in coupons or deals and it will only appear at a list)
+(As of now, you can type in coupons or deals and it will only appear at a list.
+Planning to implement a Map API so that users can click on them and post coupons/deals.)

 ## Instructions to start it and load it:
 For now, you'll need 3 modules: fastapi, uvicorn, and pydantic.